Dpy3b/Dpy3b/README.md

 <img align="right" src="https://keep-calm.net/images/keep-calm-and-learn-javascript-400-400-white-blue.jpg">

-- 🔭 I’m currently working on online sports store
+- 🔭 I'm currently working on React.js single page applications
-- 🌱 I’m currently learning javascript and advanced web technologies
+- 🌱 I’m currently learning React.js and Typescript
 - 👯 I’m looking to collaborate with people who are also passionate about frontend development and working on creative projects
-- 🤔 I’m looking for help with Vue.js and PHP
+- 🤔 I’m looking for help with Next.js and Redux
 - 💬 Ask me anything
 - 📫 How to contact me: write me in <a href="https://t.me/Dpy3b">Telegram</a>
 - ⚡ Fun fact: The average cloud weighs about 500 tons, the same weigh 80 elephants.